The Elsie Hillman Prize

 - 150-200 word abstract summarizing its purpose and content

 - Discussion of relevant theory, contributions to literature in the field and methodology; other relevant information may also be included

 - Statement and itemized budget describing how the Elsie Hillman Prize will contribute to the research project and how the PCWP will be recognized as having contributed to the project

 - Timetable for completion of the project, including expectation for submitting a summary of finding report to PCWP

 - Bibliography (not part of the 5-10 page limit)

 As proposals are blind-reviewed, do not include author names in the project description.

-Selection of winning proposals will be made by March 15, 2015.
+Selection of winning proposals will be made by March 15, 2017.
 Winners will be recognized as a part of the annual Elsie Hillman Chair Event at Chatham University.
 If granted, a summary report is expected within one year of receipt of funds.
-For more information, contact Dr. Jennie Sweet-Cushman at firstname.lastname@example.org.
+For more information, contact Dr. Jennie Sweet-Cushman at email@example.com.